 Home learning better describes our approach to Homework.
-It can include a wide range of activities aimed at promoting the all-round development of our young people while supporting families to engage with the learning taking place in school.
+It can include a wide range of activities aimed at promoting the all-round development of our young people while supporting families to engage with the logrning taking place in school with the learning taking place in school.